 Which Wood Pellets Don’t Expand in Wet and Humid Environments?

-So both soft and hard standard wood pellets will expand when the humidity of the environment in which they are stored is too high.
-However, there is a type of wood pellet which won’t expand and turn to mush.
+So both soft and hardwood wood pellets will expand when the humidity of the environment in which they are stored is too high.
+However, there is a type of wood pellet that won’t expand and turn to mush.
 Amazingly, you could even leave these wood pellets out in the rain and they would be fine!
 They are called torrefied wood pellets, and through a process called torrefaction, the wood becomes hydrophobic.

 A stated above standard wood pellets are hydrophilic, which means they attract and absorb moisture.
 Torrefied wood pellets are hydrophobic, so they repel moisture.
-The process of how torrefied wood pellets are made is very interesting, and I encourage you to read my post on them.
 Unfortunately, currently, there are very few manufacturers of torrefied wood pellets.
 So for the moment leaving your wood pellets out in the rain and then putting them in your pellet stove is not an option.
 Charcoal pellets for BBQ grills/smokers also have similar properties.

 However, not all wood pellets that don’t pass the snap test are damp.
 During the wood pellet production process if insufficient moisture is present the natural lignin within the wood will fail to bind the pellets together.
 However, if we presume the wood pellets you have purchased had passed a premium grade test they should also pass the snap test if they are not damp.